May 9, 2026

 What this means for current subscribers

 Existing ReplyWisely subscribers at $9.99/mo or $69/yr: nothing changes for you.
 You stay at your current price forever.
-When AI drafting ships, you get it included at no extra cost.
-The new $19.99/mo Pro tier will not apply to you.
+When reply drafting ships, you get it included at no extra cost.
+The new $29/mo Pro tier will not apply to you.

 Existing TwitMix subscribers: your access carries over to ReplyWisely Pro at no extra cost.
-I'll email you when the migration is ready — you keep the AI drafting and remix you're paying for, plus get VPS scoring, keyword highlighting, and reply tracking added.
+I'll email you when the migration is ready — you keep reply drafting, plus get VPS scoring, keyword highlighting, reply tracking, and the X-API reply analytics added.
 Same price, more product.

 What this means for new users